The kinematic cosmic dipole beyond Ellis and Baldwin: Kinematic dipole without any assumption on the spectrum and number count

 \subsection{Photometric survey}

-In practice, cosmological surveys often don't scan the sky at a monochromatic frequency $\nu_\obs$, but give the luminosity (or equivalently, the magnitude) of every objects in a given band $X$.
+In practice, cosmological surveys often do not scan the sky at a monochromatic frequency $\nu_\obs$ but give the luminosity (or equivalently, the magnitude) of every object in a given band $X$.
 This luminosity can be expressed using the transmission function of the filter $T_X(\nu)$, here in terms of received energy:

-Note that here we neglected the transmission function of the atmosphere itself for ground based telescope, but the effect of atmosphere can be included in this filter transmission function.
-Suppose that we are looking at a particular object in the direction $\bth_\obs$ whose spectral flux density is $S_\obs(\nu_\obs)$, its luminosity transforms in the observer frame as:
+Note that here we neglected the transmission function of the atmosphere itself for ground-based telescopes, but the effect of atmosphere can be included in this filter transmission function.
+Suppose that we observe a particular object in the direction $\bth_\obs$ whose spectral flux density is $S_\obs(\nu_\obs)$, its luminosity transforms in the observer frame as

-We obtain $L_\obs(\bth_\obs)=L_\rest+\delta L(\bth_\obs)$, where $\delta L(\bth_\obs)$ is defined as:
+We obtain $L_\obs(\bth_\obs)=L_\rest+\delta L(\bth_\obs)$, where $\delta L(\bth_\obs)$ is defined as

-Note that we used $T_X(\nu)=T_X'(\nu)=0$ outside of a particular frequency interval.
+Note that we set $T_X(\nu)=T_X'(\nu)=0$ outside a particular frequency interval.
 For the same reason as $\delta S$ in the monochromatic survey, every quantity here can be expressed either in the rest frame or in the observer frame.
-The number count becomes:
+The number count becomes